yuzer-naem/BigTorrent/README.md

 # BigTorrent
-Bit torrent client written in python using requests library :)
+Bit torrent client written in python using asyncio and aiohttp library :)